Technigo/project-news-site/README.md

 # News Site

-A news stite about pickles.
+A news site about pickles.

 The project was to build a website containing header, navigation, big-news section and small-news section using flex box and css grid.